s292567/SE2-G12/Retrospective-Template.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
+The main problem was the lack of global view of the project and the not complete parallelization of the project

 - What lessons did you learn (both positive and negative) in this sprint?
+We learnt that sprint planning is the most important part of the sprint

-- Which improvement goals set in the previous retrospective were you able to achieve?
+- Which improvement goals set in the previous retrospective were you able to achieve? ---

 - Which ones you were not able to achieve?
-Why?
+Why? --

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-  > Propose one or two
+  > To split the work in multiple parallel flow so that we can start to work at the same time
+  > To have a better general view of the project so that everyone can understand every part of it beeing frontend or backend.

 - One thing you are proud of as a Team!!
+  >That we managed, even if we organized badly, to produce a working lightweight demo to present